hmrc/agents-external-stubs/README.md

 You can switch this behaviour off by setting `proxies.start` config property to `false`.

 ## Data Model
-Every stubbed user and other data live is some test sandbox (planet).
+Every stubbed user and other data live in some test sandbox (planet).
 You have to declare existing or a new planet whenever you sign-in.
 Each authenticated session have planetId information.
 Stubbed and custom UIs will consider only users and data assigned to the current planet.